crabyh/WisdomLDA/index.md

 ![Scalability]({{ site.github.proposal_url }}img/ghc.jpg)

 While the accuracy of the program has been proved by previous graphs, we moves on to investigate the scalability of this algorithm.
 The speed up is calculated relative to the total time of running 100 iterations using 2 processes.
-We chose to be 2 because the asynchronized version requires an additional master.
+We set the baseline as 2 cores because the asynchronized version requires an additional master.

 As depicted in the plot, there's a near-linear speedup before the number of processes approachs 8.
 The possible explanation for this phenomenon is the physical limitation of the GHC machines.
-As the number of processes surpasses 8, the process starts to make use of hyper-threading, which might spend additional time in switching execution context.
+As the number of processes surpasses 8, the process starts to make use of hyper-threading.
+However, as you can see, the performance of a hyper-threadig core can not achieve the same performance as a complete physical core.

 While the program was running, we profiled the system resourse usage by looking at the CPU utilization.
-It's around 103% when we were running on 8 processes but only 70% when 16 processes were up.
+It's around 103% when we were running on 8 processes but only 70%-80% when 16 processes were up.

 #### Communication Overhead